oracle-livelabs/oci/oci-stack-monitoring-getstarted/03-homepages/homepages.md

 3. Review open alarms

 	Select the **Alarms** tab.
 Using the **Alarms** view we can see a detailed list of open alarms that includes the alarm Name, Severity, and Last Triggered date/time.
-Clicking an alarm **Name** will open a new tab in your browser to investigate and work the alarm within Oracle Cloud Infrastructure's monitoring service.
+Clicking an alarm **Name** will open a new tab in your browser to investigate and work the alarm within OCI's Monitoring Service.
 We'll review this workflow later in this lesson.
 For now, let's review configuration details of a resource.

 	![Oracle Cloud console, Stack Monitoring Homepages](images/2-3-home.png " ")